jsinger67/parol/docs/Tools.md

 As of version v0.5.1. tools are subcommands of the parol binary.
 Their source code can be found in the `bin/parol/tools` folder. `parol` itself is located in the subfolder `bin/parol`.
 This sections is devoted to the subcommands only.

 Please note, that you do not need to use these tools normally when you want to generate parsers.
 All of their functionality is completely included in `parol` itself.
 But when you are about to solve a certain problem they may come handy.
-So it is useful to know whats in the bag.
+So it is useful to know what's available.

 Hint: All subcommands give a short help output when called after parameter `help`: